dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/index.md

 ### getCameraState

-Get the state of the current selected camera.
+Get the state of the currently selected camera.

 ```java
 EnumCameraState getCameraState()